ARCControlTower/aCT-Client/README.md

 Once virtual environment is created, it has to be activated to be used.
 `$ source /path/to/act-venv/bin/activate`
-All commands that require virtual environment to be used will be shown in this document with the `(act-venv)` prefix, as would be displayed by most shell environments with activated virtual environmnet, e. g.:
+All commands require shell with an active virtual environment.
+Your shell might indicate that the environment is active by prepending a prefix to its prompt:
 `(act-venv) $ act proxy`

 To install aCT client, run this command: